Back to home

 Key Points

-The standoff has slashed visitor numbers to Pas de la Casa during peak ski season, leaving streets emptier than a typical weekend and hitting retail, ski operations and events like NeuFest.
-Shopkeeper Fabrice Dupré reported subdued trade, Chamber of Commerce president Josep Maria Mas noted two buses with 150 passengers turned back Saturday, and merchants' association head Òscar Ramon described volumes like a weekday.
-Impacts threaten the Christmas campaign if prolonged.
+Disruptions have emptied Pas de la Casa streets during peak ski season, halting retail and events like NeuFest.
+Shopkeeper Fabrice Dupré reported just two small local sales Monday, with no tourists or Spanish visitors.
+Chamber of Commerce president Josep Maria Mas noted 150 passengers turned back Saturday, and merchants' association head Òscar Ramon likened volumes to a weekday.
+Prolonged action risks the Christmas campaign.

 Share the article via